PreschoolKindergartenFirst Grade

 How to Build These Skills at Home (Without a Screen)

-You don't need a curriculum to teach SEL.
-You just need intentionality.
-Here are simple ways to weave these skills into your daily life.
+You don’t need a special curriculum to teach SEL.
+What you need is intentionality.
+Here are simple ways to weave these skills into your day, even when you’re busy and everyone’s running on low sleep.

 1. Nurturing Self-Awareness: The 'Weather Report'

-Instead of asking 'How are you?', ask 'What is your inner weather right now?'
+Instead of asking 'How are you?', try 'What is your inner weather right now?'
 Is it sunny?
 Stormy?
 Cloudy?
-This gives children a vocabulary for their internal state.
-You can do this every morning at breakfast.
+This helps children build words for what’s happening inside.
+You can do it every morning at breakfast, or anytime you notice a mood shift.

 2. Nurturing Social Awareness: The 'Storybook Detective'

-When reading a bedtime story, pause and look at the pictures.
+When you read a bedtime story, pause and look at the pictures.
 Ask questions that build empathy: 'Look at the bear's face.
 How do you think he is feeling right now?
 Why is he sad?'
-This trains the brain to read non-verbal cues, a skill we touched on in our guide to connection habits.
+This trains the brain to notice non-verbal cues, which is a skill that shows up everywhere, from playdates to classroom routines.
+If you want more ideas for building connection in everyday moments, see our guide to connection habits.

 3. Nurturing Self-Management: The 'Calm-Down Corner'

-Create a safe, cozy spot in your home (not a time-out chair!) where your child can go when they feel 'stormy.'
-Fill it with soft pillows, a few books, and maybe a chart of deep breathing exercises.
-This teaches them that feelings aren't bad, but sometimes we need a safe place to handle them.
-For more strategies on this, read our guide on managing big emotions.
+Create a safe, cozy spot in your home (and skip the “time-out chair” vibe) where your child can go when the day feels 'stormy.'
+Add soft pillows, a few books, and maybe a simple chart with deep breathing steps.
+The goal is to teach that feelings aren’t bad, they’re just big, and sometimes we need a safe place to handle them.
+For more strategies, check out our guide on managing big emotions.

 A parent and child sitting close together reading a picture book, discussing the emotions of the characters on the page.